 Since one or more of these platforms should be an essential piece of your marketing arsenal, let’s have a quick review of each and give you some clarity when you start to consider where to start building your first campaigns.

 Google Merchant Center

 To run on any of the Google Shopping destinations, your first stop is the Google Merchant Center (GMC).
-It’s the bridge between your store and your chosen Google destinations, a digital warehouse or repository for your store’s products and key setup information required by Google to set up your account and to promote your products.
+It’s the bridge between your store and your chosen Google destinations, a digital warehouse or repository for your store’s products.
+It also stores a key setup information required by Google to create your account and to promote your products.

-To cross this bridge and move your products from your Shopify store into the Google Merchant Center, you’ll use the AdAmplify Google Shopping app.
-It seamlessly uploads your products into the GMC and keeps them current when changes in your Shopify store occur (e.g., new products, revised product descriptions, inventory changes, pricing updates, etc.).
+To cross this bridge and move your products from your Shopify store into the Google Merchant Center, you’ll use one of the AdAmplify Google Shopping apps.
+Our apps seamlessly upload your products into the GMC and keep them current when changes in your Shopify store occur (e.g., new products, revised product descriptions, inventory changes, pricing updates, etc.).
 All of these are managed for you so the Merchant Center is feeding current information to your chosen Shopping destinations.

 This is Google’s online “marketplace” where your products can be presented to consumers searching or browsing Shopping.
 Google Shopping is evolving constantly.
 One of the newer innovations for Google Actions’ merchants is that, in addition to their products being displayed when users search in the Shopping tab, they also have their own branded space where all their products are displayed.

 The biggest change is that Google Shopping now has the capability for consumers to purchase your products using the Google universal shopping cart while on the Shopping site.
 And you can now choose any mix of three destinations once you’ve uploaded your products into the GMC: Surfaces across Google, Google Shopping ads, and Google Actions.
 These in combination have been shown to out-perform Google text ads, converting at a 30% higher conversion rate.